koaning/taskhut/README.md

 # taskhut

-A data annotation tool with disk-backed caching and task routing.
+A task routing utility, meant for help with simple team-based annotation situations.
+It's pretty darn minimal, but really helps with getting started.

 ## Features